Car Hire London

 What is London Doing to Become More Sustainable?

 London has been top of sustainable cities lists for years - namely for its drive to get people on public transport.
 Various schemes, such as the congestion and Ulez charges encourage locals to use public transportation, easing congestion and improving air quality across the capital.
-Bicycle sharing projects include the 750 affordable cycle hire docking stations which have popped up around London.
+Bicycle-sharing projects include the 750 affordable cycle hire docking stations which have popped up around London.
 But that’s not all.
-Every one of London’s buses are now hybrid vehicles and, did you know the capital is proudly home to the world’s first hydrogen bus?
+Every one of London’s buses is now a hybrid vehicle and, did you know the capital is proudly home to the world’s first hydrogen bus?
 In 2020, the Mayor set out plans to power the TFL tube network with renewable energy - plus, there are ambitious plans for a zero-carbon railway network by 2030.

 If you and your friends need to use a car in London, why not help reduce emissions by booking your next trip with Zipcar?